-Since then I haven’t looked back and I now find myself blogging for a big horse racing site as well as on here.
-Of course I still deal with anxiety on a daily basis and I probably will always have too, but I guess the aim of what i’m getting at here is keep on doing what you love doing, speak to those closest to you about the issues as it makes it a much less difficult battle to fight.
+Since then I’ve tried not too looked back and I now find myself writing for a few big websites as well as on here.
+I still deal with anxiety on a daily basis and I probably will always have too, but I guess the aim of what i’m getting at here is keep on doing what you love doing, speak to those closest to you about the issues as it makes it a much less difficult battle to fight.

 I’m always available for anyone suffering with anything along the lines of what i’ve been on about.
 So please don’t hesitate in trying to get in contact with my via any form of outlet.

 Racing Against Depression & Anxiety (2) – (2018)

 Following the tragic death of trainer Richard Woollacott last week I’ve felt now is the right time to do my next Mental Health Awareness post.